lmgarvey/abacus/README.md

     - Functionality would be the same, but the manner of building the LITE display would differ slightly
     - green light<sup>2</sup>
       - Option to select where the decimal goes on the display
-  - "Freeze" option
-    - Would freeze the LITE value as it is.
-Moving any beads on the abacus would not change the LITE value.
-Once "freeze" is deselected, the LITE value would update to match the abacus as it is now, after any changes were made
   - "History" option
     - An extension of the "save" and "return" options, this would ideally be a dropdown of (up to 10?) previously "save"d LITE values, with the most recent at the top.
 Behavior:
       - Select some "save"d LITE value